-FAQ: How to install, reinstall, upgrade and activate Windows 10 | ZDNet
+How to install, reinstall, upgrade and activate Windows 10 | ZDNet

 I recommend that you leave them for now, unless disk space is so tight that you absolutely must remove them.

 The Windows.old folder contains files needed to roll back to your previous version if necessary.
 It will delete itself automatically in 10 days.
-You can do it manually by running Disk Cleanup Manager in administrator mode and choosing the option to remove your old Windows version.
-You can also perform the same action using the new Settings app in Windows 10 version 1607.
-Go to Settings > System > Storage, click the system drive, and then select Temporary Files, where Previous Version Of Windows is an option.
+You can do so manually by running Disk Cleanup Manager in administrator mode and choosing the option to remove your old Windows version.
+You can also perform the same action by going to to Settings > System > Storage; click the system drive and then select Temporary Files, where Previous Windows Installation(s) is an option.

 But don't do this just because you like a tidy system.

-Note: [This article has been updated to reflect Windows 10 version 1803.]